-- In Sites Manager on the Zones and Locations tree, select More > Include Deactivated Locations. - Select the deactivated Location (appears as red strikeout text Lab A), then select Manage > Activate (or right-click to select Activate). - 3.
-At the prompt, confirm activation. - 4.
+- In Sites Manager on the Zones and Locations tree, select More > Include Deactivated Locations

+- 3. At the prompt, confirm activation. - 4.
 Select Save.

-10.3.3 Hiding or Showing Deactivated Locations
+12.3.7.3 Hiding or showing deactivated Locations

 When you deactivate a Location, it is hidden from view in the Zones and Locations tree.
 You can make them visible again in Sites Manager.